 Computers are required.

-- Nanoscience: New behaviors in physical systems
+- Nanoscience: new behaviors in physical systems

-- Nanotechnology: Applying insights across disciplines
+- Nanotechnology: applying insights across sectors and disciplines

 - Survey of current applications and their supporting toolsets

-- Final Q&A and wrap-up: What’s next?
+- Discussion Q&A and wrap-up: what’s next?